Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

-\textbf{Organization of the paper.} In \sct{sec:preliminary}, we review notations and basic definitions used in this paper.
-In \sct{sec:noancilla}, we first present our parallel CNOT-circuit synthesis algorithm without using any ancillae.
-Besides, we prove any tree-based CNOT circuit can be parallelized to depth $O(\log^2 n)$ without any ancilla.
-In \sct{sec:withancilla}, we present our ancilla-based synthesis algorithm and complete the proof of \thm{thm:upperbound}.
-In \sct{sec:lowernpc}, we give the lower bound and related hardness result.
-Finally, in \sct{sec:conclusion}, we summarize the paper and present some open problems.
+In \Cref{sec:preliminary}, we review basic notations and definitions needed for the paper.
+In \Cref{sec:noancilla}, we focus on CNOT-circuit synthesis without any ancilla.
+We also prove that any tree-based CNOT circuit can be parallelized to depth $O(\log^2 n)$ without any ancilla.
+In \Cref{sec:withancilla}, we present our ancilla-based synthesis algorithm and complete the proof of \Cref{thm:upperbound}.
+In \Cref{sec:lowernpc}, we give the tight lower bound showing that our space-depth trade-off is asymptotically optimal.
+We also present the related hardness results for the quantum-synthesis optimization problems discussed above.
+Finally in \Cref{sec:conclusion}, we summarize the paper and discuss future research directions.